Self-organized homogenization of flow networks: Results

-where the effective flow velocity $U^{\mathrm{eff}}(t)$ and effective diffusion coefficient $D^{\mathrm{eff}}(t)$ are functions of $K_a$, $K_d$, the enzyme's molecular diffusivity $D$, and the cross-sectional flow velocity $\bar{U}$, see Supp.~Mat.~9.
-The advection-diffusion-sorption dynamics are therefore specified by three dimensionless parameters - the Péclet number defined as $Pe=\bar{U}w/D$, and two Damköhler numbers defined as $k_a=K_aw/D$ and $k_d=K_dw^2/D$.
-We use $D=\SI{30}{\square\um\per\s}$ for the enzyme's molecular diffusivity, based on experimental measurements (see Supp.~Fig.~1) which are in agreement with the literature~\cite{gaspers1994enzymes}.
-The absorption rate $K_a$ and desorption rate $K_d$ are extracted by fitting experimental channel and wall concentrations to Eq.~\eqref{eq:gamma} to be $K_a=\SI{8.4}{\um\per\s}$ and $K_d=\SI{11.4}{\per\s}$ (see Supp.~Fig.~5).
+where we expand up to second order for the effective flow velocity $U^{\mathrm{eff}}(t)$ and effective diffusivity $D^{\mathrm{eff}}(t)$, which are functions of $K_a$, $K_d$, the enzyme's molecular diffusivity $D$, and the cross-sectional flow velocity $\bar{U}$.
+For the absorption kinetics, we remain at first order to extract the surface concentration, $C_w=\Tilde{l}c_w$ directly with $\Tilde{l}=\SI{1}{\milli\m}$, and $\alpha=10^{-3}$ a non-dimensional parameter encoding the wall thickness, see Supp.~Mat.~10~\cite{supp}.
+The advection-diffusion-sorption dynamics are therefore specified by three dimensionless parameters - the Péclet number defined as $\mathrm{Pe}=\bar{U}w/D$, and two Damköhler numbers defined as $k_a=K_aw/D$ and $k_d=K_dw^2/D$.
+Note, that due to the desorption dynamics, effective flow velocity and effective diffusivity are time dependent variables in contrast to the static dimensionless parameters.
+We use $D=\SI{30}{\square\um\per\s}$ for the enzyme's molecular diffusivity, based on experimental measurements (see Supp.~Fig.~1~\cite{supp}), which are in agreement with the literature~\cite{gaspers1994enzymes}.
+The absorption rate $K_a$ and desorption rate $K_d$ are extracted by fitting the experimental channel wall concentration to Eq.~\eqref{eq:gamma}.
+The rates are found to be $K_a=\SI{8.4}{\um\per\s}$ and $K_d=\SI{11.4}{\per\s}$ (see Supp.~Fig.~5~\cite{supp}).
 Invoking our erosion law \Eqref{eq:scaling}, the channel width $w(x,t)$ is predicted from $c_w(x,t)$ by

 where $w_0$ is the initial width of the channel.
-This numerical model is now our stepping stone to solve erosion dynamics for channel networks and understand the mechanism driving homogenization.
+This numerical model is now our stepping stone in solving the erosion dynamics of channel networks and understanding the mechanism driving homogenization.